 Shipra Bhattacharya

-Shipra Bhattacharya, born in 1954, is an Indian artist from Kolkata, known for her figurative paintings of women in domestic, urban and natural environments.
-Her work has been exhibited in India and internationally.
+Shipra Bhattacharya, born in 1954 in Kolkata, is a renowned Indian artist known for her expressive figurative works that depict women across domestic, urban, and natural spaces.

 JCCA Exhibitions